wilsonmar/gapi-node/README.md

 # <a name="Workflow_diagram"></a> Workflow to use Google for shortening URLs

 NOTE: The following is the narration to this video ___ on YouTube.com and DailyMotion.com ___.
-Videos dynamically reveal these illustrations with spoken text.
+Videos dynamically reveal these illustrations with spoken text and captioning.

 This illustration shows how data is input into and output from Google's servers:

 ![Data flow](http://www.merc.tv/img/fig/goo.dataflow_2015.02.01.png "Data flow")

-Among the many services Google provides, in this tutorial, we use Google's **URL Shortener** service because one doesn’t need to stand-up a custom server in the Google Cloud to work with the URL Shortener service Google provides.
+Among the many services Google provides, in this tutorial, we use Google's **URL Shortener** service because one doesn’t need to stand-up a custom server to perform the URL Shortener calculations which Google performs on its server.

 Google’s [goo.gl](http://goo.gl/) website converts **long** URLs into **short** URLs for inclusion within 140 character tweets or for quicker typing in mobile keyboards.
 Google also provides an [API Explorer](http://developers.google.com/apis-explorer/?hl=en_US#p/urlshortener/v1/) and a [Playground](https://developers.google.com/oauthplayground/) for exploring calls made on behalf of a Google user signed in.
 These sites mock how **custom** sites can use [Google's API to generate shortUrls]().